 401- Parkinson’s Disease and GI Motility

+What is the link between Parkinson’s Disease and GI motility?
 Parkinson’s disease (PD) is a movement disorder that occurs when the brain does not produce enough dopamine.
 Symptoms usually develop slowly and get worse over time.
-Parkinson’s disease can negatively affect how muscles and nerves function at any point along the GI tract, causing changes in GI motility.
-Learn more
+Parkinson’s disease can negatively affect how muscles and nerves function at any point along the GI tract, causing changes […]

 110- What to Expect When You Have IBS and When To Be Concerned